Ajibman/QuantumTrader-AI/PROJECT_UPDATES.md

 The project's documentation has been reorganized to improve clarity and long-term maintainability.

+### LC-001 Resolution

+Status: ✅ CLOSED

+Verification completed.

+`eventHub.subscribe()` is implemented within the project runtime and is a supported subscription API.

+No code changes were required.

+Impact:
+None.
+TraderLab Orchestrator is fully compatible with the Event Hub integration layer.

 #### README.md
 README.md now serves as the project's **current state document**.
 It reflects: